microsoft/ConversationLearner-Samples/README.md

 *An invitation is required to access Project Conversation Learner.*

-Project Conversation Learner consists of an SDK you add to your bot and cloud service which the SDK accesses for machine learning.
-Access to this Project Conversation Leaner cloud service currently requires an invitation so [request an invitation](https://aka.ms/conversation-learner-request-invite) if you haven't been invited.
+Project Conversation Learner consists of an SDK you add to your bot, and a cloud service which the SDK accesses for machine learning.
+Access to this Project Conversation Leaner cloud service currently requires an invitation.
+If you haven't been invited already, [request an invitation](https://aka.ms/conversation-learner-request-invite).
 This cloud API cannot be accessed without an invitation.

 ## Prerequisites